 Select Pennsylvania Programs PASS Pennsylvania Agricultural Surplus System The Pennsylvania Agricultural Surplus Program connects local farmers and food producers to the charitable food system.
 The Pennsylvania Department of Agriculture provides funding to farmers to cover the costs of harvesting and processing surplus foods, which otherwise might have gone to waste.
 These foods are then donated to the food banks throughout the state for distribution to families in need.
-All 67 counties in Pennsylvania receive PASS funding, which can be used to cover the cost for farmers to harvest surplus, the cost of packaging product, and the cost of value added product.
+All 67 counties in Pennsylvania receive PASS funding, which can be used to cover the cost of value added product.
 SFPP State Food Purchase Program Pennsylvania's State Food Purchase Program provides grants to counties for the purchase and distribution of nutritious food to low-income individuals.
 In Fiscal Year 2018, the program has been allocated\$18,188,000, which includes \$1,000,000 for PASS.